micahkepe/micahkepe.github.io/README.md

-# Home of `micahkepe.com`!
+# micahkepe.com

-Welcome to the soon to be v2 of my personal website!
+Soon to be v2 of my personal website!
 The goals of this version
 are:

-- Minimal dependencies: xterm.js, babel, vite, gh-pages, and zola.
+- Minimal dependencies: xterm.js, vite, gh-pages, typescript.
 That's it.
-- Scrap React: we going old school baby
+- Scrap React: we going old school baby, vanilla Typescript
 - Simple: simple, clean design

+## Motivation

+- a course I took at Rice made me realize how overkill my v1 website with React, tons of external dependencies, etc., especially for a simple single page static website
+- want to spice things up i'm bored with my current website

+## The Plan

+- Use xterm.js as a client-side browser terminal frontend emulation
+- Parse user commands for filetree navigation, help page, etc.
+- Stateless filetree that doesn't persistent across client sessions
+- in the future possibly set up a Node.js server sandbox through Render or other service to run an actual shell that I can connect hook up to xterm with a WebSocket for full functionality

 ## Usage and Attribution